alexchilton/CAS_AML_Final_Project/Documentation/Final_report_annex_1.md

 **Data**

 Three sets of coordinates, each representing a distinct structural configuration, are analyzed to explore contrastive spatial distributions:
-<ol type="(1)"><li>Single Large Point Cloud – A synthetically generated, uniformly distributed set of points forming one uncentered cluster.
+<ol type="1"><li>**Single Large Point Cloud** – A synthetically generated, uniformly distributed set of points forming one uncentered cluster.
 </li>
-<li>Multiple Small Point Clouds – A synthetic configuration composed of several smaller, spatially disparate clusters sampled from a Gaussian distribution.
+<li>**Multiple Small Point Clouds** – A synthetic configuration composed of several smaller, spatially disparate clusters sampled from a Gaussian distribution.
 </li>
-<li>Real-World Nanoprotein Data – Empirical atomic coordinates of the alpha-carbon atoms of protein residues, exhibiting a naturally "organic" spatial distribution.
+<li>**Real-World Nanoprotein Data** – Empirical atomic coordinates of the alpha-carbon atoms of protein residues, exhibiting a naturally "organic" spatial distribution.
 </li></ol>

 For the sake of comparison, all three sets contain an identical number of points (120), and are normalized to comparable spatial scales, with the maximum inter-point distance approximately 35 units in each case.